abathur8bit/dos2unix/README.md

 Utility for Windows to read text files with CRLF and strip the CR character.
-I know there are a bunch out there, but they didn't seem to work.
+I know there are a bunch out there, but they didn't seem to work for me.
 For example, **tr** created 2 byte output for each character, and include a BOM.
+So here is my very simple version.

 There are utils for unix, but this had to be run on Windows.